Get Together events and gatherings.

 Forthcoming Events

-The November meeting will be held at Dorothy & Alan’s home near Chey.
-The theme of the meeting for both wines and food is Beaujolais before Noveau.
-Food, a starter, cheeses or a dessert is on the same theme as the wines, but which item is needed to be in collaboration with Diane to ensure all items are covered.
+The April meeting will be held at Michele & Eric’s home at La Bourse near L’Absie.
+The theme of the meeting for wines is looking at the difference in Languedoc past and present.
+Food, a starter, cheeses or a dessert is anything from the south of France, but which item is needed to be in collaboration with Diane to ensure all items are covered.
 A small charge is made to cover the cost of the wines, usually around €3 -4.

 A maximum of 14 bookings are on a first come basis, due to restriction on size of hosts houses and how many reasonable tastings from a bottle of wine, but in the event of over subscription anyone who cannot be accommodated will be offered first refusal for the following meeting.